HL7/fhir-mCODE-ig/input/pagecontent/index.md

 ### Data Dictionary

-The [Data Dictionary (DD)]() includes only the must-support elements in the mCODE specification, intentionally omitting certain elements in FHIR that are not expected to be implemented.
+The [Data Dictionary (DD)](mCODEDataDictionary.xlsx) includes only the must-support elements in the mCODE specification, intentionally omitting certain elements in FHIR that are not expected to be implemented.
 When there are differences between the DD and content of the FHIR implementation guide, the profiles and value sets in the guide should be taken as the source of truth.

 The STU 2 DD is somewhat different than the STU 1 version.
 The reader may notice the STU 2 DD lists significantly more data elements.
 In STU 1, some data elements were suppressed because they were common to most or all profiles, such as the reference to patient or subject, or the time of resource creation.
 However, the redaction of certain elements proved confusing, so the current DD does not continue this practice.
 Many of the "extra" rows are due to this change.

-### Limitations
+### Terminology Preferences

+This implementation guide supplies terminology bindings drawn primarily from LOINC for "observables", and SNOMED-CT for values, results and findings.
+When appropriate codes are not available in the preferred vocabulary, alternative vocabularies are used, in the following general order of preference: SNOMED-CT (if the element is an observable), NCI Thesaurus, and local codes.

+Value sets from the FHIR specification and US Core were reused to the extent possible.
+New value sets where created only when no known existing value sets were deemed to be fit for purpose.

+mCODE genomics-related elements in the GenomicsReport and GeneticVariant profiles use the same code systems as the [HL7 Clinical Genomics Reporting FHIR IG, STU1 Release](http://hl7.org/fhir/uv/genomics-reporting/codings.html).

-* Not all vocabularies used in mCODE are currently supported by the [FHIR Implementation Guide Publishing Tool](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
+Not all vocabularies used in mCODE are currently supported by the [FHIR Implementation Guide Publishing Tool](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation).
 Unsupported vocabularies include ClinVar, NCI Thesaurus, and AJCC.

 ### Credits